 - We provide professional and personable residential sales and lettings services and aim to be a positive example of agency practice

 We are members of the Property Ombudsman, NAEA & ARLA Propertymark and the Tenancy Deposit Scheme.
-We are a certified 'business for good' and member of Social Enterprise UK.

 Our partnership with 999 Club homeless charity

 Since opening, we have also been supporting local homeless charity the 999 Club with their awareness and fundraising efforts.
 They provide advice and support for people who are homeless to equip them with the ability and confidence to learn new skills, gain employment and find sustainable housing solutions.
 At Urban Patchwork in 2018 we have/are/will be: